andrewtavis/kwx/README.md

 num_topics = 10
 ignore_words = ["words", "user", "knows", "they", "don't", "want"]

-# Remove n-grams for BERT training
+# Remove n-grams for BERT training.
 corpus_no_ngrams = [
     " ".join([t for t in text.split(" ") if "_" not in t]) for text in text_corpus
 ]